Bristol (& SW) 6m Repeater Net - Info & Objective

 Your Net needs YOU!

-Members are asked promote the Net simply by mentioning our web address (bristolnet.org.uk) during their other QSOs during the week.
-This page is also listed on Google #1 by searching for "bristol repeater net" or simply "GB3ZY".
+Members are asked promote the Net simply by mentioning our web page during their other QSOs during the week.
+This page can be found listed on Google #1 by searching for "bristol repeater net" or simply "GB3ZY net".

 Any Member who wishes to be the Net's Master of Ceremonies for one week (or more) should contact Dave, G4FJH.